remov-b4-flight/EvalFocus.lrplugin/README.md

 # EvalFocus.lrdevplugin
 EvalFocus-plugin
-Evalfocus is Adobe Lightroom plugin that evaluate correct focus on photo.
+Evalfocus is Adobe Lightroom plugin that evaluate correct focus on JPEG photo.
 Mainly developed for Mac envisonment.
 I have no Windows Lightroom environment.
 ## pre-requesties
 * MacOS